 ZSH

-Your computer can teach you a lot about how to use it.
+Your computer and the Internet can teach you a lot about how to use it.
 You have to do the work.
 You have to study and learn how your computer works.
 Your computer is the most important source of information about how to install, operate, maintain and repair your computer and the software running on it.

 Investigate your terminal and your shell, to make yourself a high performance Linux user.
 Your terminal is the dashboard for managing your computer.
 Zsh is one of the most important languages you can use to communicate with your computer.